Cosmo-Tech/cosmotech-api/doc/Apis/SolutionApi.md

 Get the details of a solution

-    Retrieve detailed information about a solution including run templates, parameters, parameter groups, and security configuration.
+    Retrieve detailed information about a solution.

 ### Parameters